As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 image showing an abscess on dog

-It can be alarming for an owner to notice their dog bleeding for no apparent reason, but the dog is no real danger here.
-We should bring them to the local vets, where their glands can be emptied and they can be prescribed some antibiotics, anti inflammatories and pain relief.
-More serious abscesses may need to be drained and flushed under anaetshetic.
+How bad it is?
+It can be alarming for an owner to notice their dog bleeding from their bottom for no apparent reason, but the dog is no real danger here.

-From home, we’re a bit limited but can gently bathe the area with salt water, to keep it as clean as possible.
-It can also help to trim the fur short, to allow better ventilation.
+From home, we’re a bit limited but we can gently bathe the area with salt water to keep it as clean as possible.
+It can also help to trim the fur short to allow better ventilation.
 If your dog is trying to lick or chew their abscess, protect it by using a buster collar.

 3. Diarrhea and overflow

 If your dog has diarrhea, you may find that they aren’t always able to hold it in.
 With severe diarrhea, we can see temporary fecal incontinence.
-If your dog who has diarrhea is also leaking brown fluid from the anus and it smells like feces, this is likely the case.
+If your dog has diarrhea and is also leaking brown fluid from the anus that smells like feces, this is likely the case.

-The treatment here would be addressing the underlying cause of the diarrhoea.
-There can be a wide range of causes including parasites, an infection, a food intolerance or an endocrine disorder.
+The treatment here would be addressing the underlying cause of the diarrhea.
+There can be a wide range of causes, including parasites, an infection, a food intolerance, or an endocrine disorder.

 4. Colitis